 All of the named executives' stock options, other than reload options, have vested in full.
 In the event of termination for cause, all options are immediately cancelled.
 However, some of our named executive officers have provisions in their employment agreements that give them continued exercisability of stock options in the event of the termination of their employment that is longer than the normal terms contained in the stock option agreements themselves.
-The employment agreements we entered into with Mr. Steiner, Mr. O'Donnell and Mr. Simpson give them the ability to exercise all stock options granted before 2004 for (i) two years after termination of employment without cause or for good reason and (ii) three years after termination without cause or for good reason six months prior to, or two years following, a change-in-control.
-Mr. Trevathan's employment agreement gives him the ability to exercise all stock options granted before 2004 for two years after termination of employment (i) without cause or for good reason or (ii) without cause or for good reason six months prior to, or two years following, a change-in-control.
+The employment agreements we entered into with Mr. Steiner, Mr. O'Donnell and Mr. Simpson give them the ability to exercise all stock options granted before 2004 for (i) two years after termination of employment agreement gives and (ii) three years after termination without cause or for good reason six months prior to, or two years following, a change-in-control.
+Mr. Trevathan's employment agreement gives after termination of employment (i) without cause or for good reason six months prior to, or two years following, a change-in-control.
 Mr. Wood's employment agreement does not provide for extended exercisability of his stock options upon termination.
-The value, if any, of the benefit of continued exercisability to executives is dependent on whether the market value of our Common Stock exceeds the exercise prices of the stock options during the post-termination period of exercisability.
-We have valued the benefit based on the potential gain the named executive could have realized if the stock options were exercised as of December 31, 2009 as follows: Mr. Steiner - \$7,322,721; Mr. O'Donnell - \$4,144,217; Mr. Simpson - \$1,958,516; Mr. Trevathan - \$3,389,500; and Mr. Woods - \$872,350.
+The value, if any, of the benefit of continued exercisability to executives is dependent on whether the market value of our Common Stock exceeds the exercise prices of the stock options were exercised as of December 31, 2009 as follows: Mr. Steiner - \$7,322,721; Mr. O'Donnell - \$4,144,217; Mr. Simpson - \$1,958,516; Mr. Trevathan - \$3,389,500; and Mr. Woods - \$872,350.